-The Micro-Processing Research Facility (MPRF) at the University of Tennessee is a UT Core Facility and housed within the Joint Institute for Advanced Materials (JIAM).
+The Micro-Processing Research Facility (MPRF) at the University of Tennessee is a UT Core Facility and housed within the Institute for Advanced Materials and Manufacturing (IAMM).
 The MPRF provides researchers the ability to conduct micro-processing fabrication processes.
 Services include optical lithography, thin film deposition, capacitively coupled reactive ion etching, and silicon-based plasma enhanced chemical vapor deposition processes.
 This equipment is housed in a class 100 clean room with all necessary facilities and supporting process equipment.
-In combination with other JIAM facilities, the MPRF provides researchers with the means to conduct cutting-edge investigations in materials science and engineering.
+In combination with other IAMM facilities, the MPRF provides researchers with the means to conduct cutting-edge investigations in materials science and engineering.

 Radiation Imaging, DEtection, Algorithms, and Systems (Rad IDEAS) Lab

 In the Rad IDEAS Lab, we have a host of gamma, neutron, and alpha sources; radiation sensor and optical components; single and multichannel nuclear electronic modules; data acquisition electronics; oscilloscopes; and high-performance multicore workstations for data acquisition, processing, and simulations.
 This laboratory is mainly used for new proof-of-concept-level experiments in radiation detection and imaging, or to prepare experimental systems for measurements to be conducted offsite.

 The Dual Hybrid Detection-Localization-Imaging (DLI) trailer contains large volumes of NaI detectors and organic scintillators built into a one dimensional coded aperture imaging array.
 It may be used for mobile gamma imaging and detection, mobile or stationary background measurement or gammas or neutrons, or graduate student laboratory exercises.